-This bill aims to streamline governance by repealing several committees and commissions, as well as modifying the membership terms of the New Hampshire Rare Disease Advisory Council.
-Specifically, it removes the house and senate members from the advisory council on child care and eliminates the restriction that no member of the New Hampshire Rare Disease Advisory Council can serve more than two full consecutive terms.
-The bill also amends the reporting requirements for the Offshore Wind Industry Workforce Training Center Committee by removing the need to report to the chair of the New Hampshire offshore wind and port development commission.
+This bill aims to streamline state governance by repealing several committees and commissions, as well as modifying the membership terms of the New Hampshire Rare Disease Advisory Council.
+Specifically, it removes the requirement that members of the advisory council on child care be comprised of house and senate members, and it eliminates the restriction that no member of the New Hampshire Rare Disease Advisory Council can serve more than two full consecutive terms.
+The terms for council members will now be set at three years, aligning legislative members' terms with their respective office terms.

 Statutes affected: As Amended by the House: 12-O:51-a, 186-C:35